abaffa/WifiModem/README.md

 ## Initial setup

 Initial setup (i.e. connecting to the WiFi network) is done via WiFiManager.
-When your ESP starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point If this is unsuccessful (or no previous network saved) it moves the ESP into Access Point mode and spins up a DNS and WebServer (default ip 192.168.4.1)  Using any wifi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point (called "Altair-Duino".)
+When your ESP starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point.
+If this is unsuccessful (or no previous network saved) it moves the ESP into Access Point mode and spins up a DNS and WebServer (default ip 192.168.4.1)  Using any wifi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point (called "Altair-Duino".)